RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 ## Exploring the tidyverse

 We have focused on two aspects of the tidyverse: `dplyr`, and `ggplot2`.
-However the tidyverse comprises a variety of different packages and functions.
+However, the tidyverse comprises a variety of different packages and functions.
 We will now go through four common aspects:

 - Importing data and `tibble()`
 - Joining and pivoting datasets